-Using Aurora HDR for black and white in architectural photographs | Photofocus
+Using Aurora HDR for black and white in architectural photographs

 This is all personal preference.
 I’m not a fan of HDR looks but that doesn’t mean I can’t use the Aurora to create the look I want.

-All images imported into Lightroom, straightened, and spot removal and then used Aurora HDR as a plug-in and clicked on Chromatic Aberration Reduction before creating HDR.
+All images were imported into Lightroom straightened, and spot removal and then used Aurora HDR as a plug-in and clicked on Chromatic Aberration Reduction before creating HDR.